nd1012/CSV-Parser/CSV-Parser DocFx/index.md

 - `AsObject`: get a row mapped as/to an object
 - `AsObjects`: enumerate all rows as objects
 - `AddObjects`: map objects to a new row
+- `CreateMapping`: create a mapping from the column headers

 ### Reading/writing CSV data from/to a stream

-For memory saving stream usage, you might want to use the `CsvStream`:
+For memory saving stream operations, you might want to use the `CsvStream`:

 ```cs
 // Reading